News|Articles|February 6, 2026

 States are still leading the way for PBM reform

-The states have been at the forefront of trying to create meaningful changes to the PBM market.
-Carnegie said states are starting to seriously consider PBM reform from an anti-competitive perspective.
-These efforts are the result of concerns about vertical integration, where large companies own health insurance, PBMs, group purchasing organizations, pharmacies, and specialty pharmacies.
+The states have been at the forefront of efforts to create meaningful changes to the PBM market.
+Carnegie says states are starting to seriously consider PBM reform from an anticompetitive perspective.
+These efforts are the result of concerns about vertical integration, where large companies own health insurance, PBMs, group purchasing organizations, pharmacies and specialty pharmacies.

 For example, last year, Arizona passed a law that would prohibit PBMs from owning retail or mail-order pharmacies in the state, a first-of-its-kind law.
 It was supposed to be implemented in January 2026, but the largest PBMs sued the state, and a judge issued an injunction against the law.

-A new law in California went into effect in January 2026 that not only bans spread pricing and requires 100% pass-through of rebates from PBMs and GPOs but also imposes fiduciary duties on PBMs to act in the best interest of their customers.
-Noncompliance with the California carries penalties of up to $7,500 per violation.
+A new law in California went into effect in January 2026 that not only bans spread pricing and requires 100% pass-through of rebates from PBMs and group purchasing organizations but also imposes fiduciary duties on PBMs to act in the best interest of their customers.
+Noncompliance with the California law carries penalties of up to $7,500 per violation.

 The market was starting to compel PBM changes

 Little by little, the large PBMs have been making changes and moving their clients to different pricing measures and developing more innovative contracts.
 For example, CVS Caremark has signed a contract with the California Public Employees' Retirement System that includes performance guarantees that hold the PBM accountable for meeting cost and quality targets.
-The agreement requires CVS to put $250 million at risk if they do not meet goals for controlling pharmacy benefit costs and ensuring clinical quality outcomes for members.
-The contract also provides for increased transparency, audit, and oversight provisions throughout the five years of the contract.
+The agreement requires CVS to put $250 million at risk if it does not meet goals for controlling pharmacy benefit costs and ensuring clinical quality outcomes for members.
+The contract also provides for increased transparency, audit and oversight provisions throughout the five years of the contract.

-Express Scripts, which is part of Cigna’s Evernorth, is adopting a new rebate-free pharmacy benefit model.
+Express Scripts, which is part of Cigna’s Evernorth Health Services, is adopting a new rebate-free pharmacy benefit model.
 Cigna Healthcare will adopt this model for its fully insured lives beginning in 2027.
 It will become the standard model available for all Evernorth pharmacy benefits clients beginning in 2028.
-Evernorth is also adopting a new reimbursement model that compensates pharmacies based on their cost for medications plus a dispensing fee, as well as providing additional reimbursement for clinical services they provide to patients.
+Evernorth is also adopting a new reimbursement model that compensates pharmacies based on their cost for medications, plus a dispensing fee, and provides additional reimbursement for clinical services they provide to patients.

-Optum Rx began implementing a new program that last changed how pharmacies are reimbursed to align more closely with the costs pharmacies incur.
+Optum Rx began implementing a new program that changes how pharmacies are reimbursed, aligning more closely with the costs pharmacies incur.
 The goal is for full implementation by Jan.
 1, 2028.
 Additionally, last year, company officials made a commitment to pass on 100% of rebates they manage by 2028.

 Latest CME